top of page

 • Pre-cut your wafers / skin barriers

-• No scissors needed while traveling
+• Then, no need for scissors while traveling

 💡 Optional:

-🎒 Keep Supplies With You
+🎒 Keeping Supplies With You

 💡 Why?